vegaprotocol/networks/disaster-recovery.md

 ### Scenario 1.2: Vega hot key compromised

+In the event that the Vega hot key is compromised, it can be replaced using the steps below.

 1. Terminate the affected node.
 2. Use the Vega master key to generate a new hot key (refer to [generating keys](https://github.com/vegaprotocol/networks#generating-vega-keys)).
 3. Submit a transaction to the Vega network, signed with your master key, authorising the new hot key.
 This is done by xxx.
 4. Rejoin the network when the rest of the validators choose to restore the chain from a [checkpoint file](https://github.com/vegaprotocol/networks#restore-from-checkpoint).

 ### Scenario 1.3: Vega master key compromised

+In the event that the Vega master key is compromised, one can assume that the validator's infrastructure has been rather deeply penetrated.
+Thus, a compromise of the Vega master key can be seen to imply that all other keys are compromised as well (with the exception of when a HSM has been used; however, as outlined above, even if the key is not known to the attacker it should still be treated as compromised).

 TBC